 - Hiring processes are too high-touch or complicated

-Time-to-hire can be measured organization-wide or per-team.
-To calculate time-to-hire, divide the sum total amount of working days spent hiring candidates divided by roles hired.
+Time-to-hire can be measured organization-wide or by team.
+To calculate time-to-hire, divide the total of working days spent hiring candidates divided by roles hired.
 It will look like:

 Recommended For Further Reading

 Time-to-hire vs. time-to-fill: a handy reference guide